Proposed 'Get Back To Work Bonus' In Massachusetts Would Pay Unemployed Residents $1,200 To Get A Job

 Massachusetts, which has a 6.5% unemployment rate that’s slightly above the national average, is bringing back the work search requirement for unemployment claims once the state of emergency expires June 15.
 Anyone seeking unemployment benefits in Massachusetts will have to show they are actively searching for a job.

+Employers have had a tough time finding help as the state prepares to fully reopen on May 29.

+“What the businesses are telling me in my district is that they’re having a hard time competing with $1,100 wages being paid out per week on unemployment,” Fattman said.
+“I want to try to make sure people get off unemployment, get back to work.
+We can support our small businesses and we can go back to a state of normalcy and success in our society.”

-There were a record 200,000 job listings in Massachusetts in April, the state said.MORE NEWS: Restored Shaw 54th Regiment Black Soldiers Memorial In Boston To Be Unveiled Friday
+There were a record 200,000 job listings in Massachusetts in April, the state said.MORE NEWS: Wednesday's Child: 9-Year-Old Jessica